 The texture of the TORQ gel is light and syrupy.
 It doesn't stick to your mouth and you don't need water to wash it down.
 We have deliberately designed this gel to be easy to consume whilst you are exercising.

-NATURAL Guarana: Three of our gels do not contain any caffeine, but the Forest Fruits and Banoffee ones do.
+NATURAL Guarana: As explained above, six of our gels do not contain any caffeine, but the Forest Fruits and Banoffee ones do.
 There's 89mg of caffeine in each 'Guarana' gel.
 Most other gels on the market only contain 50mg per serving.
 They also tend to use chemically manufactured caffeine, where as we use a Natural Guarana Extract - it turns the gel a rich gold colour.
 The Guarana gels give a huge kick.
 The caffeine stimulates your nervous system, improving muscle function, fat burning, mental focus and reaction time, so is an ideal product to use in the latter stages of a race or for ultra-distance competitions.